PostHog/meta/requests-for-comments/2024-01-23-project-environments.md

 ### Rough scope of work

-1. Backend: We add an `Environment` model (`posthog_environment` table, columns int `id`, `team_id`, `data_id` `name`) and hook it up to a new project-scoped viewset (`/api/projects/:id/environments/`).
-Every time a new environment is created, we determine its `id` by incrementing the counter of the `posthog_team.id` column and using that value as the environment's `data_id`.
-1. Backend: For every project existing currently we create a matching default `Environment`, reusing the project's `id` the environment's `data_id`.
-Any time a new project is created, it also gets a default environment based on the same logic.
-1. Backend: We add an `SDKKey` model (columns UUID `id`, `environment_id`, `value`, `created_by`, `created_at`) and populate it with current `api_token` values from `posthog_team` (for each project using the project ID as `environment_id`).
-    > Until we replace the project API key in project settings with environments, we'll have to sync the project API key being reset with its `posthog_sdkkey` equivalent.
-1. Backend: We add environments to `TeamSerializer`.
-1. Backend: We add `current_environment` to the `User` model.
+1. Backend: We add an `parent_team_id` property to the `Team` model.
+When specified this would essentially cause the UI to delegate certain things to that ID instead.
+1. Backend: We add `child_projects` to `TeamSerializer` and vice versa to make it clear.
+1. Backend: We enable creating or updating a `Team` with a `parent_team_id` ensuring that there is only one parent in the chain.
+This is essentially how from a user perspective environments would be created.
-1. Plugin server: We switch to `posthog_environment` as the source of truth for tokens and event/person `team_id`.
-From now on, `team_id` in ClickHouse will mean `posthog_environment.data_id`.
-The only thing we continue processing at the project level is event/property definitions.
+1. Plugin server: When ingesting for a `Team` almost nothing changes.
+The only thing we do change is to check the `parent_team_id` and if set we use that for processing event/property definitions.
 1. Frontend, behind a flag: We add logic for environment availability and selection to `teamLogic`.
 1. Frontend, behind a flag: We add the environment as a breadcrumb item with a dropdown + creation modal.
+    > The frontend will need to understand that when a `parent_team_id` is set, most configuration queries will go to that team's endpoints with only data-level queries going to it's own endpoints.
     > We must make it crystal clear for customers splitting by region that cross-environment analytics isn't possible – environments are designed specifically to solve cross-contamination.
+	> We must make it clear that moving a project to a parent, essentially removes all of it's meta resources (for people migrating projects).
-1. Backend: To models of all optionally project-wide entities, we add boolean fields `environment_id` and `is_project_wide`:
+1. Backend: To enable optional project-scoping we may want to add `child_project_id` to models of all things that may want to be scoped down.
 	- `Dashboard`
 	- `Insight`
 	- `Action`
 	- `Cohort`
 	- `FeatureFlag`
 	- `SessionRecordingPlaylist`
-1. Backend: In all endpoints that query ClickHouse, we add support for filtering by environment ID instead of project ID for querying:
-	- `InsightViewSet`
-	- `QueryViewSet`
-	- `ClickhouseGroupsView`
-	- `ClickhouseExperimentsViewSet`
-	- `PersonViewSet`
-	- `SessionRecordingViewSet`
-	- `DashboardsViewSet`
+1. Backend: In the `TeamViewSet` we may want to consider automatically selecting the parent team ID for things such as Actions/Insights etc. as this would simplify the API greatly.
+1. Backend: For all query endpoints we change nothing as they just respect the `:project_id`

-	We must ensure cache keys use the environment ID, but besides that no caching changes should be needed.
+	> We must ensure cache keys use the environment ID, but besides that no caching changes should be needed.
 1. Zapier integration: Migrate to environment selection.
-1. Frontend, behind a flag: We add an "Environments" section to project settings (similar to group types).
+1. Frontend, behind a flag: We make a distinction between Project and Environment settings so that it is clear what is being modified
+    > For example: Internal user filters - project setting.
+Record sessions - environment setting.
 1. Backend + frontend, behind a flag: [UX to be specified] We allow feature flag rollout groups to be environment-specific.
 1. Frontend, behind a flag: To prevent the UI from being overwhelming, we turn the organization name into just an icon.
 If the organization owner has an email address from a non-email-provider domain, we use that domains favicon.
 Otherwise we show a lettermark (no image uploading for now).
   > At this point we can likely release the feature and unflag it.